-Orlando StarFlyer, world's tallest swing ride, prepares for opening
+Orlando StarFlyer, world's tallest swing ride, opens

+ORLANDO, Fla. - The world's tallest swing ride, located in the tourist district of Orlando, is now open for business.

-ORLANDO, Fla. - Crews are putting the final touches on the area surrounding Orlando's newest thrill ride, StarFlyer.
+Crews on Thursday put the final touches on the area surrounding Orlando's newest thrill ride, StarFlyer.

-The $10 million attraction, located near the Orlando Eye on International Drive, will take riders more than 400 feet in the air-- the highest of its kind in the world-- and swing them around at speeding topping 60 mph.

 More Entertainment Headlines

+The $10 million attraction, located near the Orlando Eye on International Drive, will take riders more than 400 feet in the air -- the highest of its kind in the world -- and swing them around at speeds topping 60 mph.

 "Disney and Universal have all their rides, but they don't have anything as big as we've got," Orlando-based developer Chuck Whittall said.
 "We wanted to have the best.
-We have the wheel next door which is the tallest structure in Central Florida; now we have the tallest thrill ride in central Florida."
+We have the wheel next door, which is the tallest structure in Central Florida; now we have the tallest thrill ride in central Florida."

-The ride will host a ribbon cutting at 2 p.m.
-Friday.
-It costs $12 a person to experience the four and a half minute thrill.
+The ride costs $12 per person to experience the four-and-a-half minute thrill.

 "Every time I drive around the area, I see this, and I just can't wait."
 Orlando resident Tommy Otero said.